The Process of Decision Making

-- The effects of quantity – Often decision makers have a tendency to seek more information than required to make a good decision.
-When too much information is sought and obtained, one or more of several problems can arise. (i) A delay in the decision occurs because of the time required to obtain and process the extra information.
-This delay could impair the effectiveness of the decision or solution. (ii) Information overload will occur.
-In this state, so much information is available that decision-making ability actually declines because the information in its entirety can no longer be managed or assessed appropriately.
+- The effects of quantity – Frequently decision makers have a tendency to seek more information than needed to make a good decision.
+When too much information is sought and obtained, one or more of several problems can arise.
+These problems can be (i) a delay in the decision occurs because of the time required to obtain and process the extra information and this delay can impair the effectiveness of the decision or solution, (ii) information overload occurs and so much information is available that decision-making ability actually declines since the information in its entirety can no longer be managed or assessed appropriately.

-- Decision streams – A common misconception about decision making is that decisions are made in isolation from each other that is a person gather information, explore alternatives, and make a choice, without regard to anything that has gone before.
+- Decision streams – A common mis-conception about decision making is that decisions are made in isolation from each other and that is a person gathers information, explores alternatives, and makes a choice, without regard to anything which has gone before.
 The fact is, decisions are made in a context of other decisions.

 Approaches to decision making

-There are two major approaches to decision making in an organization, the authoritarian method in which an executive figure makes a decision for the group and the group method in which the group decides what to do.
+There are two major approaches to the decision making in an organization, (i) the authoritarian method in which an executive figure makes a decision for the group, and (ii) the group method in which the group decides what to do.

-- Authoritarian -The manager makes the decision based on the knowledge he can gather.
-He then explains the decision to the group and gains their acceptance of it.
+- Authoritarian -The managers make the decision based on the knowledge they can gather.
+They then explain the decision to the group and gain the acceptance of it from the group.

-- Group –In this approach to decision making process the group shares ideas and analyses, and agrees upon a decision to implement.
-Studies show that the group often has values, feelings, and reactions quite different from those the manager supposes they have.
-No one knows the group and its tastes and preferences as well as the group itself.
+- Group –In this approach to decision making process, the group shares ideas and analyses, and agrees upon a decision to implement.
+Studies show that the group frequently has values, feelings, and reactions quite different from those the manager supposes it has.
+No one knows the group and its tastes and preferences including the group itself.

 Strategies for decision making

-Usually there are often many solutions to a given problem, and the decision maker’s task is to choose one of them.
-The task of choosing can be as simple or as complex as the importance of the decision warrants, and the number and quality of alternatives can also be adjusted according to importance, time and resources and so on.
+Normally there are frequently many solutions to a given problem, and the task of the decision maker is to choose one of them.
+The task of choosing can be as simple or as complex as the importance of the decision warrants, and the number and quality of alternatives can also be adjusted according to the importance, time, and resources and so on.
 There are several strategies used for choosing.
-Some of them are the following.
+Some of them are given below.

-- Maximax- This stands for “maximize the maximums” This strategy focuses on evaluating and then choosing the alternatives based on their maximum possible payoff.
-This is sometimes described as the strategy of the optimist, because favorable outcomes and high potentials are the areas of concern.
+- Maximax- This stands for ‘maximize the maximums’.
+This strategy focuses on evaluating and then choosing the alternatives based on their maximum possible payoff.
+This is sometimes described as the strategy of the optimist, since favourable outcomes and high potentials are the areas of concern.
 It is a good strategy for use when risk taking is most acceptable.

-- Maximin -This stands for “maximize the minimums.”
-In this strategy, that of the pessimist, the worst possible outcome of each decision is considered and the decision with the highest minimum is chosen.
-The Maximin orientation is good when the consequences of a failed decision are particularly harmful or undesirable.
+- Maximin -This stands for ‘maximize the minimums’.
+In this strategy, which is of the pessimist, the worst possible outcome of each decision is considered and the decision with the highest minimum is chosen.
+The ‘maximin’ orientation is good when the consequences of a failed decision are particularly harmful or undesirable.
 Maximin concentrates on the guaranteed return of the decision.
-The philosophy behind this strategy is reflected by the saying, “A bird in the hand is worth two in the bush.”
+The philosophy behind this strategy is reflected by the saying, ‘a bird in the hand is worth two in the bush’.

 Decision making tools